sisl/AdaptiveStressTestingToolbox/docs/source/tutorial.rst

 2 Creating a Simulator
 ======================

 This sections explains how to create a wrapper that exposes your simulator to the AST package.
 The wrapper allows the AST solver to specify actions to control the stochasticity in the simulation.
 Examples of stochastic simulation elements could include an actor, like a pedestrian or a car, or noise elements, like on the beams of a LIDAR sensor.
 The simulator must be able to reset on command and detect if a goal state had been reached.
 The simulator state can be used, but is not necessary.
 Before we begin, let's define 3 different settings that tell the ASTEnv what sort of simulator it is interacting with.

+We will be wrapping an example autonomous vehicle simulator that runs a toy problem of an autonomous vehicle approaching a crosswalk with pedestrians crossing.
+The simulator code can be found at `ast_toolbox.simulators.example_av_simulator.toy_av_simulator.py <https://github.com/sisl/AdaptiveStressTestingToolbox/blob/master/src/ast_toolbox/simulators/example_av_simulator/toy_av_simulator.py>`_.

 .. _tutorial-simulation_options:

 2.1 Simulation Options
 ---------------------------
 Three options must be specified to inform ASTEnv what type of simulator it is interacting with.
 They are listed as follows, with the default in bold, and the actual variable name in parentheses:

 * **Open-loop** vs. Closed-loop control (open_loop): A *closed-loop* simulation is one in which control can be injected at each step during the actual simulation run, vs an *open-loop* simulation where all actions must be specified ahead of time.
 Essentially, in a closed-loop system we are "closing the loop" by including the toolbox in the calculation of each timestep.
 For example, if a simulation is run by creating a specification file, and no other control is possible, that simulation would be open-loop.
 There is no inherent advantage to either mode, and open-loop will be far more common.
 Closed-loop mode will generally only be used by white-box systems, where closed-loop control is required.
 * **Black box simulation state** vs. White box simulation state (blackbox_sim_state): When running in *black box* simulation mode, the solver does not have access to the true state of the simulator, instead choosing actions based on the initial condition and the history of actions taken so far.
 If your simulator can provide access to the simulation state, it can be faster and more efficient to run in *white box* simulation mode, in which the simulation state is used as the input to the reinforcement learning algorithm at each time step.
 White box simulation mode requires closed-loop control.